stylersnico/abyssproject-wiki/en/paperless/installing-paperless-ngx-on-debian11.md

 # Introduction

-The goal here is to set up Electronic Document Management with the Open source product Paperless-NGX.
+The goal here is to set up an Electronic Document Management system with the Open source product Paperless-NGX.

 > We won't talk about external access here since the system doesn't have two factor authentication right now.
 {.is-info}